-- 22.1.
+13.1.
 All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
-Academies have a statutory duty to provide full time education for all children. - 22.2.
+Academies have a statutory duty to provide full time education for all children.

+- 13.2.
 In very exceptional circumstances there may be a need for a temporary part-time timetable to meet a child's individual needs.
-For example, where a medical condition prevents a child from attending full-time education and a part-time timetable is considered as part of a re-integration package. - 22.3.
+For example, where a medical condition prevents a child from attending full-time education and a part-time timetable is considered as part of a re-integration package. - 13.3.
 A part-time timetable will not be treated as a long-term solution.
-Any individual support programme or other agreement will have a time limit by which point the child is expected to attend full-time or be provided with alternative provision. - 22.4.
-A part-time timetable should not be used to manage a child's behaviour. - 22.5.
+Any individual support programme or other agreement will have a time limit by which point the child is expected to attend full-time or be provided with alternative provision. - 13.4.
+A part-time timetable should not be used to manage a child's behaviour. - 13.5.
 Part time timetables will be in place for the shortest time necessary and last no longer than 6 weeks.
-Formal written reviews will take place at least fortnightly and will include the child, parents/carers and other professionals as appropriate. - 22.6.
-There will be an identified lead person with responsibility for monitoring the part -time timetable.
+Formal written reviews will take place at least fortnightly and will include the child, parents/carers and other professionals as appropriate. - 13.6.
+There will be an identified lead person with responsibility for monitoring the part -time timetable. - 13.7.

-- 22.7.
 A written agreement/plan between the academy, the child and the parent will be drawn up.
 It will record the details of the timetable, responsibilities for safeguarding and review dates.
-Records of all review meetings will be added to the plan. - 22.8.
-In agreeing to a part-time timetable, an academy has agreed to a child being absent from the academy for part of the week or day and therefore must record it as authorised absence - 22.9.
-When a part-time timetable is agreed the Academy will report this to the Local Authority.
+Records of all review meetings will be added to the plan. - 13.8.
+In agreeing to a part-time timetable, an academy has agreed to a child being absent from the academy for part of the week or day and therefore must record it as authorised absence.

-22.10.1.
+13.9.1.
 The academy will ensure that the DSL has been consulted, a risk assessment carried out and suitably robust arrangements are in place to ensure the ongoing safeguarding of any child on a part time timetable.

-23. School targets and initiatives
+14. School targets and initiatives

-- 23.1.
+- 14.1.
 The school has targets to improve attendance, and everyone has an important part to play in meeting these targets.
-Targets for the school and for classes are displayed in the school and on the academy website. - 23.2.
-The academy has set a whole school attendance target of 98% attendance and will keep parents/carers updated regularly about progress and how their child's attendance compares. - 23.3.
-Details of academy absence levels are available from Mrs A Parmar and Mrs L Northall (Attendance Officers) - 23.4.
-The academy's target is to achieve better than this as good attendance is the key to successful schooling. - 23.5.
-Information on any projects or initiatives that will focus on these areas will be provided in the academy Home School bulletin and on the Academy website. - 23.6.
+Targets for the school and for classes are displayed in the school and on the academy website. - 14.2.
+The academy has set a whole school attendance target of 98% attendance and will keep parents/carers updated regularly about progress and how their child's attendance compares. - 14.3.
+Details of academy absence levels are available from Mrs A Parmar (Attendance Officer) - 14.4.
+The academy's target is to achieve better than this as good attendance is the key to successful schooling. - 14.5.
+Information on any projects or initiatives that will focus on these areas will be provided in the academy Home School bulletin and on the Academy Website

+14.6.
 Academy leaders, governors and OAT education directors, DSL, SENCo, Mental Health Lead and LAC Coordinator ensure that attendance data, particularly for identified vulnerable groups is closely and regularly monitored identifying trends or patterns and assessing the impact of actions taken and that inclusive and non-discriminatory practices are employed.

-24. Rewards
+15. Rewards

-- 24.1.
+- 15.1.
 100% attendance will be acknowledged in the following ways:

 - Termly Certificates

 - Weekly Reward Points issued by Form Tutors

-- Opportunity to attend end of term / year rewards trips - End of term prize draws - 24.2.
-Good/improving attendance and punctuality will be acknowledged in the following ways: - Certificates - Praise assembly / weekly e-briefing - Rewards Breakfasts for all students as well as groups
+- Opportunity to attend end of term / year rewards trips

+- End of term prize draws

+- 15.2.
+Good/improving attendance and punctuality will be acknowledged in the following ways:

+- Certificates

+- Praise assembly / weekly e-briefing

+- Rewards Breakfasts for all students as well as groups